 To accomplish the audit objective, the Staff conducted in-house audit work, during which the Company's calculations of gas costs incurred and gas costs recovered were examined.
 The Staff also audited a sample of customer bills to determine if the proper PGA rates and ACA rates were being applied in the Company's calculation of the customers' bills.
 These bills were selected to be representative of the residential, commercial and industrial customers in each of the Company's service areas.
 The sample was selected from all twelve months of the audit period.
-Based on the customer bills reviewed, Staff opines that Navitas is correctly billing it's customers.
+Based on the customer bills reviewed, Staff opines that except for the billing errors identified in Finding #3 in section VIII, Navitas is correctly billing its customers.